Azure/data-api-builder/docs/rest.md

 }
 ```

 If there is an item with the specified primary key `2001` that item will be *completely replaced* by the provided data.
-If instead an item with that primary key does not exists, a new item will be created.
+If instead an item with that primary key does not exist, a new item will be created.

 In either case the result will be something like: